dshawth/IdleEth/README.md

 ---

-I am just getting this off the ground, but uploaded the initial compiled beta.
+I am just getting this off the ground.
+The initial compiled beta is included in releases.
+The source will follow in the next few hours.

-This project is starting in [AutoHotkey](https://autohotkey.com/) but will likely move to C# in the future.
+This project is starting in [AutoHotkey](https://autohotkey.com/) but will likely move to a more efficient language in the future.